DigiNode-Tools/diginode-tools/docs/rpi_setup_step7_forward_ports.md

 # NEXT: Please Donate to Support DigiNode Tools!

-Did you find these instructions helpful?
+Did you find this guide helpful?

 I have devoted thousands of unpaid hours to create DigiNode Tools.
-I did this because I wanted to make it easy for anyone to run a DigiByte full node.
-If they helped you, please make a donation to support my work.
-Many thanks, Olly  >> Find me on Twitter [@saltedlolly](https://twitter.com/saltedlolly) <<
+I did this because I want to make it easy for everyone to run a DigiNode.
+If they have helped you, please make a donation to support my work.
+Many thanks, Olly  [ Find me on Twitter [@saltedlolly](https://twitter.com/saltedlolly) ]

 **[dgb1qv8psxjeqkau5s35qwh75zy6kp95yhxxw0d3kup](digibyte:dgb1qv8psxjeqkau5s35qwh75zy6kp95yhxxw0d3kup)**